6” terra cotta flower pot, 6” clay saucer, Container for water, Paper towels, Foam plate, Masking or stencil tape, Household sponge

 - Colorbook paint/basecoat paint the following areas: Rim of Flower Pot and Saucer – Wicker White Bottom of Saucer - Licorice Flower Pot – Parisian Pink.
 Allow to dry and reapply a second coat if necessary.

 - Apply thin masking tape randomly around the base of the flower pot.
-Moisten a household sponge with water, squeeze to remove excess and dab the moist sponge into Bright Baby Pink.
+Moisten a household sponge with water, squeeze to remove excess and dab the moist sponge into Baby Pink.
 Dab the paint filled sponge on a paper towel then dab color onto the exposed areas of the flower pot.
 Let dry and remove tape.

 - To paint daisies, load the #12 Flat brush with Wicker White.
 Apply pressure to the brush using the entire width of the brush to create each petal; leave a circular space in the middle for the flower center.
 Load the #12 Flat brush with Parisian Pink; paint the centers of the daisies.
 Add thin veins to each flower petal using the #2 script liner brush loaded with thinned Apple Orchard.

 - Load the #12 Flat brush with Fresh Foliage; paint the stems using the chisel edge of the brush.

 - For leaves, double load the #12 Flat brush with Fresh Foliage and Apple Orchard.
 Add a touch of Wicker White to the Apple Orchard side of the brush, blend on the palette and paint a leaf on either side of the stem.
 Set the brush down at the base of the leaf at an angle, press, pull and lift up to a chisel edge to slide the brush to a point to complete each leaf.

 - Thin Licorice to an inky consistency and freely outline the daisy centers, the petals, stems, and leaves, and add a center vein to each leaf.